 Associated Brands are two brands with the same parent company that are associated in people’s minds because they are distributed together.
 The brands’ logos may appear together but are graphically separated.
 The association does not add enough value to be a sub-brand or an endorsed brand but appearing together neutral for each brand (if not positive.)
 Sometimes brands choose an associated relationship because an endorsement of the parent brand would affect business relationships of their external partners, as is the case with many store brands (e.g. Walmart and their store brand Great Value.)

 For example, Toyota owns Lexus.
 Their dealerships are often together, if not in the same building.
 Nowhere does Lexus call attention to the association with Toyota in their marketing material, but it is well known that they are engineered, manufactured and sold together.
 This association is somewhat good for the brands because they are both known for quality, but they keep them separate because Lexus buyers and Toyota buyers are completely different demographics and have different expectations of their products.

-For example, YouTube is owned by Google (via Alphabet) but their brands have no association at all.
+For example, YouTube is owned by Google (via Alphabet), but their brands have no association at all.
 Google has other brands that use the sub-brand strategy (such as Google+, Google Drive) and the endorsed brand strategy (such as Gmail), but they keep YouTube independent because appearing together would be a liability for both brands.
 The Google brand is built upon unbiased search results, and YouTube results naturally get great placement for a lot of queries.
-A closer relationship between the two brands would bring questions about Google favouring his own services by both customers and regulators.
-Google a parent company is good for YouTube because they have the engineering and server support to help YouTube, as well as the patents to defend them legally.
+A closer relationship between the two brands would bring questions about Google favoring his own services by both customers and regulators.
+Google, a parent company, is good for YouTube because they have the engineering and server support to help YouTube, as well as the patents to defend them legally.